-To recommend a suitable person be appointed as a Justice of the Peace, the Attorney-General must be satisfied that an applicant fulfils the criteria required by the Act and meets the requirements prescribed by the Regulations.
+To recommend a suitable person be appointed as a Justice of the Peace, the Attorney-General or the Attorney-General’s delegate must be satisfied that an applicant fulfils the criteria required by the Act and meets the requirements prescribed by the Regulations

 To be considered for appointment as a Justice of the Peace (JP) a person must be of good character.
 An applicant’s criminal history is most relevant to whether or not a person is of good character.